-Consistent with the actions required of the 2007 Settlement Agreement, Austin and LCRA reached a historic milestone in the life of the partnership and filed a Joint Application for Reuse with TCEQ on March 1, 2012.
+Consistent with the actions required of the 2007 Settlement Agreement, Austin and LCRA filed a Joint Application for Reuse with TCEQ on March 1, 2012.
 The application seeks legal authority to use the City of Austin's return flows to meet the City's long-term municipal needs and to help meet environmental needs and continued use of the water to meet other downstream water needs.
 TCEQ ruled the application administratively complete in July 2012.
 City of Austin and LCRA staff worked with TCEQ on technical review requests.
+At year end 2013, the application was in the technical review stage at TCEQ and LCRA and City staff continue to work with TCEQ staff.